Exactly What IS CBD?

 The only distinction between cannabis and hemp is the THC level.

-THC itself and plants that have more than the .3% THC is a schedule 1 drug with the US government.
+THC itself and plants that have more than the .3% THC are schedule 1 drugs with the US government at the Federal level.

 CBD is not!